 Direct Service Positions

-- Children’s Services Volunteers provide childcare during regular support group meetings and case management sessions for adult clients.
-We often need volunteers to assist with childcare when parents go to court hearings, important social service appointments or when they need time to relax, work on chores, cook a meal or meet with their case manager in the shelter.
-This opportunity can also involve assisting with our weekly Children’s Art Program or other regular enrichment activities.
-By offering their time and care, Children’s Volunteers show the youngest victims of domestic violence that everyone deserves to be nurtured and loved.
+- Children’s Services Volunteers provide childcare during our weekly support group meetings, court hearings, or when parents need time to relax, work on chores, cook a meal, or meet with their case manager in the shelter.
+This opportunity can also involve assisting with weekly enrichment activities like art classes, game nights, etc. By offering their time and care, Children’s Volunteers show the youngest victims of domestic violence that everyone deserves to be nurtured and loved.

 - Family Justice Center Receptionists serve as a first point of contact for survivors, not only for Helpmate, but all agencies housed in the Family Justice Center.
 Receptionists greet walk-ins and facilitate their access to services.
 They also direct clients with appointments to the appropriate staff contact and assist the public in understanding what services are available at the FJC.
 These volunteers offer much-needed support to Helpmate’s Intake Specialists so they can work more closely with survivors in the FJC.